Property Management Blog

 • Organizations that give preference to their members, such as religious organizations.

-What Local State Agency Enforces the Fair Housing Act?
+What Local State Agency Enforces the Fair Housing Law?

 The U.S. Department of Housing and Urban Development is the main federal agency tasked with enforcing the federal Fair Housing Act.